Thug-Lyfe/database_ass2/README.md

 This repository has just 3 files the package.json, main.js and the index.html
 The dependensies are "mongodb" and "express"
-The file main.js has 6 functions. and an api for each
+The file main.js has 6 functions. and an api.

 | Question | Function | Endpoint | Description |
 |----------|----------|----------|-------------|